-SUMANDEEP VIDYAPEETH (An Institution Deemed to be University under Section 3 UGC Act 1956 Accredited by NAAC with a CGPA of 3.53 on a Four point Scale at 'A' Grade) AT.& P.O.
+SUMANDEEP VIDYAPEETH (An Institution Deemed to be University under Section 3 UGC Act 1956 Accredited by NAAC with a CGPA of 3.61 on a Four point Scale at 'A++' Grade) At.& P.O.
 Pipariya, Ta.
 Waghodia, Dist.
 Vadodara- 391760, Gujarat (INDIA).
 Contact No. 02668 - 245262 / 64 / 66 Email: principal.crs@sumandeepvidyapeethdu.edu.in Website: www.sumandeepvidyapeethdu.edu.in Curriculum Bachelor in Audiology and Speech Language Pathology (B.ASLP)

 Effective from Academic Session 2019-20 1.0 Nomenclature As per UGC Notification of 2014, the nomenclature of the program shall be Bachelor in Audiology and Speech-Language Pathology.
 B. ASLP is the short form.
-2.0 Objectives of the B. ASLP Program The objectives of the B. ASLP program are to equip the students with knowledge and skills to - Function as audiologists and speech-language pathologists in different work settings - Understand concepts in speech, language, communication, hearing and disability - Screen, evaluate, diagnose and assess the severity of different disorders related to speech, language, swallowing and hearing, - Manage speech, language, swallowing and hearing disorders across lifespan - Counsel persons with disorders of communication and their familymembers - Rehabilitate persons with speech, language, swallowing and hearing disorders - Prevent speech, language, swallowing and hearingdisorders - Liaise with professionals in allied fields and other stakeholders - Implement public awareness and education program. - Undertake advocacy measures on behalf of and for persons with speech language and hearing disorders 3.0 Duration of the program - a) The program shall be of 4 academic years including 1 year of internship and should be completed within six years from the date of admission. - b) An academic year consists of two semesters, and each semester shall extend over a minimum period of sixteen weeks excluding examination days.
-The semesters shall be spread out asfollows: Odd semester-1 July -December Odd semesters - 3,5, 7 June - October/November Even semesters - 2, 4,6,8 December - April c) There shall be examinations at the end of each semester.
+2.0 Objectives of the B. ASLP Program The objectives of the B. ASLP program are to equip the students with knowledge and skills to - Function as audiologists and speech-language pathologists in different work settings - Understand concepts in speech, language, communication, hearing anddisability - Screen, evaluate, diagnose and assess the severity of different disorders related to speech, language, swallowing and hearing, - Manage speech, language, swallowing and hearing disorders across lifespan - Counsel persons with disorders of communication and their familymembers - Rehabilitate persons with speech, language, swallowing and hearing disorders - Prevent speech, language, swallowing and hearingdisorders - Liaise with professionals in allied fields and other stakeholders - Implement public awareness and education program, - Undertake advocacy measures on behalf of and for persons with speech language and hearingdisorders 3.0 Duration of the program - a) The program shall be of 4 academic years including 1 year of internship and should be completed within six years from the date ofadmission. - b) An academic year consists of two semesters, and each semester shall extend over a minimum period of sixteen weeks excluding examination days.
+The semesters shall be spread out as follows: Odd semester-1 July -December Odd semesters - 3,5, 7 June - October/November Even semesters - 2, 4,6,8 December - April c) There shall be examinations at the end of each semester.
 There shall be a vacation of minimum 1 week after the examinations at the end of odd semesters and 3 weeks after the examinations at the end of evensemesters. d) Number of working days in a semester shall not be more than 100days.
 4.0 Eligibility foradmission - a) The candidate applying for admission to B.ASLP program should have passed 10+2 examination or an equivalent examination conducted by the Pre-University Board of Education of the respective State Government securing a minimum of 50% marks.
 Relaxation in the qualifying marks shall be as per rules and regulations of respective University / State/UTs or CentralGovernment. - b) The applicant/candidate should have studied Physics, Chemistry, Biology and any one of Mathematics / Computer Science / Statistics / Electronics / Psychology. - c) Applicants shall not be older than 25 years on the 1stJuly of the year of admission.
 5.0ProgramStructure Time structure of the program shall be as follows:

-16 weeks/Semester 16 weeks 5 days / week 80 days 7 hours / day 560 hours persemester Semester1 Theory Clinical 6 papers x60hours 360hours 200hours Semester2 Theory Practicals 4 papers x60hours 240hours 320hours Semester3 Theory Clinicals 4 papers x60hours 240hours 320hours Semester4 Theory Clinicals 4 papers x60hours 240hours 320hours Semester5 Theory Clinicals 4 papers x60hours 240hours 320hours Semester6 Theory Clinicals 4 papers x60hours 240hours 320hours Theory Clinicals 360 + (240x5 200+320 + (3 • 1560hours 1800hours Internship 18 weekspers weeks 5 days days 36 180 7 hours/day 1260hours Total: 6semes sters 560 hours x6 630 hours x2 3360hours 1260hours Total Theory 1560 hours Total Clinicals 3060hours GrandTotal 4620hours 5.1 Program Outcomes.
+16 weeks/Semester 16 weeks 5 days / week 80 days 7 hours / day 560 hours persemester Semester1 Theory Clinical 6 papers x60hours 360hours 200hours Semester2 Theory Practicals 4 papers x60hours 240hours 320hours Semester3 Theory Clinicals 4 papers x60hours 240hours 320hours Semester4 Theory Clinicals 4 papers x60hours 240hours 320hours Semester5 Theory Clinicals 4 papers x60hours 240hours 320hours Semester6 Theory Clinicals 4 papers x60hours 240hours 320hours Theory Clinicals 360 + (24) 200+320 - • 1560hours 1800hours Internship 18 weekspersemester weeks 5 days / week 7 hours/da ау 1260hours Total: 6seme esters 560 hours 630 hours x6semesters x2semesters 3360hours 1260hours Total Theory 1560 hours Total Clinicals 3060hours GrandTotal 4620hours 5.1 Program Outcomes.